etsurin/summaug_prelimi/README.md

 After the two steps, you should have two txt files named summ_aug.txt and aeda.aug.txt in your path.

-The data is also available at [here](https://drive.google.com/file/d/1MSJob6uRjWEcNTs3WwHXSyNmomd2g9ps/view?usp=sharing), unzip them to the same path as the code files.
+The data is also available [here](https://drive.google.com/file/d/1MSJob6uRjWEcNTs3WwHXSyNmomd2g9ps/view?usp=sharing), unzip them to the same path as the code files.

 ## Train a classification model